Alred-79/hackprinceton-final/README.md

 ## How grading works

-When you submit a solution, the grading engine walks your graph and computes everything deterministically — no LLM involved.
+When you submit a solution, the grading engine walks your graph and computes everything deterministically.
+No LLM involved.
 It calculates cost by summing up model costs per node (with a loop multiplier for cyclic paths), estimates latency by finding the critical path through the DAG, and checks for structural issues like disconnected nodes, missing evaluators in agentic loops, or chained executors that bypass context gates.
 Bonuses and penalties adjust your base score, and anything that hits a defined threshold in the scenario's answer key tips the result from "passed" to "optimal."

 ---